csoko99/GeprongyDiszkont/README.md

 **GeprongyDiszkont – Static HTML Project**

-This is a simple static HTML/CSS webpage I created upon request from a family member.
-It represents one of my earliest web design experiments, with a focus on responsive layout and clean presentation.
+ℹ️ About
+A static website created for a family member, used as a practical exercise to develop full responsiveness using core web technologies.

+🔑 Key features:
+- Clean design
+- Mobile-optimized layout.

 ✨ Project Highlights
 - 📱 Fully responsive layout – optimized for mobile and desktop